rakeshkaduru/linux/yocto.md

 > BitBake + OpenEmbedded + Toolchain form the **Yocto Build System**.
 > BitBake **processes recipes** to automate the entire build and packaging pipeline for custom embedded Linux systems.

+### 1. 📄 Source Code

+- You start with **source code** — this includes:
+  - Kernel source
+  - Drivers
+  - Bootloader
+  - Libraries
+  - Applications
+- This is written by the developer or pulled from open source.

+---

+### 2. ⚙ Build System (Yocto Build System)

+This is the **heart of the process**, made up of:

+#### a.
+Build Engine

+- Core engine that runs the build.
+- Uses **BitBake** (like `make`) to **process recipes** (instructions).
+- A recipe tells BitBake **how to fetch, configure, compile, and package** software.

+#### b.
+Toolchain (Compiler)

+- Includes cross-compilers like GCC for ARM, RISC-V, etc.
+- Converts source code into target binaries.

+#### c.
+OpenEmbedded Layer

+- Organizes build metadata (recipes, configs, classes).
+- Layers make builds modular and reusable.

+🧠 The Build System takes the source code and **compiles it using the toolchain** under control of **BitBake**.

+---

+### 3. 📁 Output Folder (Binaries)

+- Compiled binaries are stored here.
+- Includes:
+  - Kernel image
+  - Bootloader
+  - Root filesystem
+  - Libraries, tools

+---

+### 4. 🖼️ System Image(s)

+- System image is generated from the output binaries.
+- Example: `.img`, `.bin`, `.elf`
+- Can be written to:
+  - SD card
+  - eMMC
+  - Flashed directly to device

+---

+### 5. 💻 Target Hardware (Embedded Board)

+- The physical embedded device.
+- Example: Raspberry Pi, Rockchip, custom SoC boards.
+- The image is **deployed** to the board to **run**.

+---

+### 6. 🧪 Terminal Output (Debugging)

+- Logs from the build system.
+- Serial/SSH output from the device during runtime.
+- Useful for **monitoring and debugging**.

+---

+## 🔄 Flow Summary

+1. Write or gather source code.
+2. Use Yocto's build system (**BitBake + OpenEmbedded + Toolchain**) to compile it.
+3. Get output binaries.
+4. Generate a **custom Linux system image**.
+5. Load it onto embedded hardware.
+6. Test/debug via the terminal/console.

+---

+✅ Result: A lightweight, efficient, and customized Linux OS image ready to run on your embedded device.